How are winners selected?

-How are winners selected?
-Winners are selected by the National NAIDOC Committee following a judging process.
-Nominees will be shortlisted as Award Finalists, with the winner announced at the National NAIDOC Awards Ceremony.
+Winners are selected by the National NAIDOC Committee (NNC).
+Nominees will be notified if they have been shortlisted as Award Finalists and the winner in each category will be announced at the National NAIDOC Awards Ceremony.
 At all stages, the decision of the Committee is final and no discussion will be entered into.

 Who can be nominated for an Award?

-- Be of Aboriginal and/or Torres Strait Islander descent
+- be of Aboriginal and/or Torres Strait Islander descent;

-- Be accepted as an Aboriginal and/or Torres Strait Islander by an Aboriginal and/or Torres Strait Islander community.
+- be accepted as an Aboriginal and/or Torres Strait Islander by an Aboriginal and/or Torres Strait Islander community.

 Yes.
 If a nominee has previously won an Award, they can still win another Award as long as:

-Can a nominee win more than one Award in the one year?
-No. An individual may not win an Award in more than one category in the one year.
-If a nominee ranks in the first position across multiple Award categories, the National NAIDOC Committee will select the most relevant category for that nominee to win the Award for.
+No. An individual may not win an Award in more than one category in one year.
+If a nominee ranks in the first position across multiple Award categories, the NNC will select the most relevant category for that nominee to win.